-When I return, the tea checker is yelling at the Waiter to replace my apple tea – since I didn’t drink it fast enough and it has gone from mouth burning hot to lukewarm.
+When I return, the tea checker is yelling at the Waiter to replace my apple tea.
+I hadn’t drunk it fast enough and it has gone from mouth-burning hot to lukewarm.

-For my Ankaran entourage, this is the perfect time to stop, take selfies, and ask the stressed-out bus driver to take photos of us all, causing some very disgruntled fellow passengers who were eager to leave.
+For my Ankaran entourage, this is the perfect time to stop, take selfies, and ask the stressed-out bus driver to take photos of us all.
+This caused some very disgruntled fellow passengers who were eager to leave.

-Once it’s located, they’re fussing to make sure that everything is perfect for me – that the window curtains are drawn enough that the sun isn’t in my eyes, that my bag is secure in the overhead compartment, and so on.
+Once it’s located, they’re fussing to make sure that everything is perfect for me.
+They check that the window curtains are drawn enough that the sun isn’t in my eyes, that my bag is secure in the overhead compartment, and so on.

 They depart and stand in the parking lot of the bus station waving as the bus prepares to leave.
 When it starts to pull away, they run alongside it for a few moments.

 It’s a bitter minus eight degrees in the central Turkish city of Konya.
 It’s snowing heavily and I’d forgotten my gloves and so my hands are that horrible kind of stiff that they turn when you feel like you’re on the verge of losing them to frostbite and are unable to even bend them.

 A Helpful Stranger

-He’s a local carpet seller and he explains to me that the Waiters haven’t the foggiest idea what I want.
-Thankfully he translates for me and I thank him then go to sit down at my table.
+He’s a local carpet seller and he explains to me that the Waiters haven’t the foggiest idea of what I want.
+Thankfully he translates for me and I thank him and then go to sit down at my table.

-Meet the Parents
+Meet the parents

-Excitedly, he tells me that if I want to experience the best of the local culture I can stay with him and his Mother (this guy must be in his late 40s and still lives at home alone with his mother which tells you everything you need to know…)
+Excitedly, he tells me that if I want to experience the best of the local culture I can stay with him and his Mother.
+This guy must be in his late 40s and still lives at home alone with his mother which tells you everything you need to know…

 He looks pained, heartbroken even.
 He ponders a moment and then we have the following conversation: